ben-sand/ben-sand.github.io/_research/research.md

 - [Job Prospects and Pay Gaps: Theory and Evidence from U.S. Cities](http://www.sfu.ca/econ-research/RePEc/sfu/sfudps/dp16-14.pdf), July 2016. (with Christopher Bidner)

-- [Taking Selection to Task: Bounds on Trends in Occupational Task Prices](http://dept.econ.yorku.ca/~bmsand/TPT_v10.pdf) August, 2016. (witgh Peter Gottchalk and David A. Green)
+- [Taking Selection to Task: Bounds on Trends in Occupational Task Prices](http://dept.econ.yorku.ca/~bmsand/TPT_v10.pdf),  August 2016. (witgh Peter Gottchalk and David A. Green)

 - [Job Polarization in the U.S.: A Reassessment of the Evidence from the 1980s and 1990s](http://ideas.repec.org/p/usg/econwp/201103.html), August 2011. (with A.M.
 Lefter)